patsimon/play-angular-require-seed/README.md

-# Example application for Play+AngularJS+RequireJS.
+# Example application for Play+AngularJS+RequireJS.  (using Build.scala instead of build.sbt)

 ## Intro